seppzer0/zero_kernel/README.md

 ### **Bundle / Conan packaging**

-There is an option named `bundle` which combines the build artifacts of both `kernel` and `assets` modules into a single Conan component.
+There is an option named `bundle` which combines build artifacts of both `kernel` and `assets` modules into a single Conan component.

-This is especially useful for linking the kernel version with the appropriate LineageOS ROM version, as there are cases when an old kernel version can used along the newer ROM version (adapted for the *new* kernel), which ultimately leads to you system working improperly of breaking down completely.
+This is especially useful for linking the kernel version with the appropriate LineageOS ROM version.

+There are cases when an old kernel version is used with the newer ROM version (adapted for the *newer* version of kernel).
+Such cases can ultimately lead to your system working improperly or breaking down completely, which is why it is important to use a specific kernel build with a corresponding ROM build.

 ```help
 $ python3 wrapper bundle --help